S&P 500 7,803.00F +0.03% DOW 51,140.00F NASDAQ 30,142.25F +0.04% VIX 14.25 -2.60% CRUDE 82.38 +0.06% NAT GAS 2.71 -0.18% GOLD 4,430.90 +0.03%

 Consecutive Years (Last 10)

 Uses the most recent 10 years of data regardless of market regime.
 This captures the broadest recent behavior, including all economic and political environments.
-Over the next 60 trading days, this pattern has been positive 5 of 10 times with an average return of +1.7%.
+Over the next 60 calendar days, this pattern has been positive 6 of 10 times with an average return of +2.0%.

 Midterm Election Years (6 Available)